Truck Accident Settlement Calculator

 How much is the average truck accident settlement?

-Average truck accident settlements in the United States range from $100,000 to $1 million+, significantly higher than car accidents.
-Fatal truck accident cases often settle for $1-5 million.
-The higher amounts reflect larger commercial insurance policies ($750K-$5M from carriers like Progressive Commercial, Great West Casualty, and Zurich) and more severe injuries caused by the 80,000-lb weight of commercial trucks.
+Average truck accident settlements range from $100,000 to over $1 million — significantly higher than car accidents.
+Fatal cases often settle for $1 to $5 million.
+These higher amounts reflect larger commercial insurance policies ($750K-$5M from carriers like Progressive Commercial, Great West Casualty, and Zurich).
+More severe injuries from the 80,000-lb weight of commercial trucks also drive up settlement values.

 Why are truck accident settlements higher than car accidents?

-Three reasons: (1) commercial trucks carry $750K-$5M insurance policies vs $25K-$100K for cars, (2) the massive weight differential (80,000 lbs vs 3,500 lbs) causes more severe injuries with higher multipliers, and (3) multiple parties (driver, trucking company, freight broker) may share liability under FMCSA regulations.
+Three key reasons.
+First, commercial trucks carry $750K-$5M insurance policies, compared to $25K-$100K for cars.
+Second, the massive weight differential (80,000 lbs vs. 3,500 lbs) causes more severe injuries that warrant higher multipliers.
+Third, multiple parties — the driver, trucking company, and freight broker — may share liability under FMCSA regulations, increasing total available compensation.

 How long does a truck accident settlement take?

-Truck accident cases typically take 1-3 years to settle due to their complexity.
-The trucking company's insurer will conduct extensive investigations, and federal FMCSA regulation analysis (49 CFR Parts 390-399) adds time.
-Cases involving catastrophic injuries or wrongful death may take longer.
+Truck accident cases typically take 1 to 3 years to settle due to their complexity.
+The trucking company's insurer will conduct extensive investigations.
+Federal FMCSA regulation analysis (49 CFR Parts 390-399) adds additional time.
+Cases involving catastrophic injuries or wrongful death may take even longer.

 Should I accept the trucking company's first offer?

-No. Trucking companies and their insurers (Great West Casualty, Zurich, National Interstate) are experienced at minimizing payouts.
+No. Trucking companies and their insurers — Great West Casualty, Zurich, National Interstate — are experienced at minimizing payouts.
 First offers are typically 10-30% of what the case is worth.
-An attorney experienced in trucking litigation can typically negotiate significantly higher amounts by leveraging ELD data and FMCSA violations.
+An attorney experienced in trucking litigation can negotiate significantly higher amounts by leveraging ELD data and FMCSA violations.

 What evidence is important in a truck accident case?

-Critical evidence includes: the truck's electronic logging device (ELD) data mandated by FMCSA, driver's logbooks and CDL qualifications under 49 CFR Part 391, trucking company maintenance records, FMCSA compliance history from the Safety Measurement System (SMS), dashcam footage, and the police accident report.
-Much of this evidence must be preserved quickly through a spoliation letter before it's destroyed.
+Several types of evidence are critical.
+The truck's electronic logging device (ELD) data, mandated by FMCSA, shows hours and speed.
+Driver logbooks and CDL qualifications under 49 CFR Part 391 reveal compliance.
+Trucking company maintenance records and FMCSA compliance history from the Safety Measurement System (SMS) can establish negligence.
+Dashcam footage and the police report round out the picture.
+Much of this evidence must be preserved quickly through a spoliation letter.